memementoo/notion_widgets/README.md

 # notion_widgets
-This repository containts widgets for my notion
+This repository contains widgets for my Notion.
+I'm pretty sure they would be useless for you.